 It’s not my intention to teach you how to cook – because I am sure you know how!
-My intention is to help you think of recipes and ideas to help waste very little in your house.
-The less food wasted or more items re-purposed, the less money is spent replacing.
+My intent is to help you think of recipes and ideas to help you stop wasting food.
+The less food wasted or more items re-purposed, the less money is spent replacing and rebuying.
 I find it fun to make a new recipe and use up all my leftovers or the seemingly unusable bottom of the box contents.

 Does your cereal cabinet look like mine?
-8 boxes of cereal and not one has enough cereal to make a complete bowl?
-It seems the kids get tired of a type of cereal and then move onto another kind, leaving an almost empty box!
+8 boxes of cereal and no box has enough cereal for a full bowl.
+My kids tire of he cereal and then move to the next box, leaving an almost empty box!
 Then what?
 Ah, you need my Bottom Of The Cereal Box recipes.

-I do not like to waste food and I try to come up with a way to use up mostly everything.
-This keeps us living a frugal lifestyle and using our money for more important things like rides on the $2 a shot carrousel that the twins love!!
-The cereal bars do have lots of sugar, and I am sure with a bit of adapting you can lower the sugar content.
-But I make these maybe twice a year so on occasion sugar overload in okay (because we are leaving the house and heading to the carrousel anyway right!)
+I like the challenge to come up with a way to use up the final left overs with a new way that no one realizes it’s the same thing.
+This keeps us living a frugal lifestyle and using our money for more important things like rides on the $2 a shot carrousel ride that the twins love!!
+Be warned now the Bottom Of The Box Cereal Bar recipe does have a lot of sugar, and I am sure with a bit of adapting you can lower the sugar content.
+I make these 2 or 3 times a year so on occasion sugar overload in okay (because we are leaving the house and heading to the carrousel anyway right!)

 I am SURE many of you have some great original “Bottom Of The Cereal Box” recipes — do share yours in the comments below or HERE!!